Button Webhooks

 tx-pendingYesNoIndicates that the transaction has been created but is not in a final state.
 It can still be adjusted or canceled.
 Commission is not yet guaranteed for a transaction in this state.

 tx-validatedNoYesIndicates that the finalization period for a transaction has concluded.
 The transaction will never be modified beyond this point.
-Commission as stated in the Webhook data.amount is guaranteed.
+Commission as stated in the Webhook data.amount is final.
 All earnings are final and billable to the Brand.

 tx-declinedNoNoIndicates that the transaction has been cancelled by the user or the Brand.
 The transaction will never be modified beyond this point.
 The transaction will not be billable to the Brand.